BillyHatton/Getting-and-Cleaning-Data-Project/CodeBook.md

 #Code Book

 The data used for the files in this repository come from Samsung phones and the measurements of movement they record.
 Data was collected for 30 subjects and classified for 6 different activities.
+All the data is measured in standard gravity units (g) for the acceleration and normalized to be contained on the interval [-1,1].
 The Activities are:
 * Walking (1)
 * Walking_Upstairs (2)